Skip to main content

 pip install "ibridgesdvn[gui]"

-This installs the python package ibridgesdvn.
+This installs the Python package ibridgesdvn.

-dv-create-ds Create a new dataset in a Dataverse collection.
+dv-create-ds Create a new Dataverse dataset.

 The Dataverse View

-Configuring a Dataverse instance
+Configuring a Dataverse Instance

 ibridges dv-setup dvnl-demo https://demo.dataverse.nl